-- 1. Primary youth/adult leaders (only) may arrive any time after dawn on arrival day.
+- 1) Primary youth/adult leaders (only) may arrive any time after dawn on arrival day.
 You may bring one vehicle (with trailer) to/from your campsite once, if desired.
-Trailers may remain on site for the week. - 2.
-Meet with Support Service Staff to reconcile your unit account, confirm roster and make reservations for next year's stay at one of our camps.
-Pay all program 'up-charge' fees no later than your arrival day. - 3.
-Frequently meet with your Commissioner who is your liaison for any site needs, equipment available and new program opportunities.
-Allow/invite your Commissioner to assist your Unit throughout the week. - 4.
-Consult the Program Director with any program needs or questions. - 5.
-Review with your SPL/President and Unit all the health, safety and sanitation requirements at camp, fireguard plan and chart, troop bulletin board, emergencies in camp, Trading Post and feeding procedures.
-Consult your Commissioner with any questions. - 6.
-See that Scouts/Venturers are getting program advancement, Patrol/Troop/Crew activities, individual time and camp wide events at age-appropriate levels. - 7.
-Comply with and share with others the instructions in this manual. - 8.
-Empower the SPL/President to enact and utilize a Duty Roster for the week. - 9.
-Attend Leader Meetings.
-Check with your Commissioner for times and locations.
-Explore ways to enhance your year-round program. - 10.
-Visit your Program Director, Commissioner or Reservation Dir. for guidance or any other need. - 11.
-Close your camp experience by following the Check-Out Procedures Sheet. - 12.
-Subscribe to receive a camp evaluation/survey prior to leaving camp or complete one before you leave. - 13.
-Be sure all medications are picked up for your Unit before departure. - 14.
-Be certain at least two adults remain in camp until all Scouts/Venturers have been picked up on Saturday.
+Trailers may remain on site for the week. - 2) Meet with Support Service Staff to reconcile your unit account, confirm roster and make reservations for next year's stay at one of our camps.
+Pay all program 'up-charge' fees no later than your arrival day. - 3) Frequently meet with your Commissioner who is your liaison for any site needs, equipment available and new program opportunities.
+Allow/invite your Commissioner to assist your Unit throughout the week. - 4) Consult the Program Director with any program needs or questions. - 5) Review with your SPL and Unit all the health, safety and sanitation requirements at camp, fireguard plan and chart, troop bulletin board, emergencies in camp, Trading Post and feeding procedures.
+Consult your Commissioner with any questions. - 6) See that Scouts/Venturers are getting program advancement, Patrol/Troop/Crew activities, individual time, and camp wide events at age-appropriate levels. - 7) Empower the SPL/President to enact and utilize a Duty Roster for the week. - 8) Attend Leader Meetings.
+Check with your Commissioner for times and locations. - 9) Close your camp experience by following the Check-Out Procedures Sheet. - 10) Complete a camp evaluation or survey prior to leaving camp. - 11) Be sure all medications are picked up for your Unit before departure. - 12) Be certain at least two adults remain in camp until all Scouts/Venturers have been picked up on Saturday.